oplS15projects/Racket-QA/Test-Automation/readme.md

 ![UI_run_test](https://github.com/oplS15projects/Racket-QA/blob/master/Test-Automation/images/documentation/ui_run_test.png)

 Once the test is run, the result files will be generated and placed in locations specified when the test was created through <a href="https://github.com/oplS15projects/Racket-QA/blob/master/Bottle-Racket/README.md" target="_blank">**Bottle-Racket**</a>.
 It will also be mailed to the mailing list if Notify? checkbox was checked and a mailing list was provided.
 If the test is a repeating test, it will automatically execute again at the next due time.
 A one-time test will only run once.
-It will stay in the scheduler UI, however, so the user can run it again any time by changing its due time.
+It will stay in the scheduler UI, however, so the user can run it again by changing its due time.

 ### Limitation